Inklingo

 nounA1general

-Use 'empresa' for a commercial organization or business, especially a larger one.
+Use 'empresa' to refer to a commercial organization or business, especially a larger one.

 A brightly colored, stylized corporate building with large windows and a distinct, simple geometric symbol above the entrance, symbolizing a commercial organization.